Self-Driving in New Zealand

 Queenstown

-If you are feeling hungry and adventurous, about 10 minutes after Haast Pass bridge, look for a sign for Curly Tail Whitebait.
-Drive down a gravel pathway and you will find a small shack with one man cooking up patties for about $10NZD.
+If you are feeling hungry and adventurous, about 10 minutes after the Haast Pass bridge, look for a sign for Curly Tail Whitebait.
+Drive down a gravel pathway, and you will find a small shack with one man cooking up patties for about $10NZD.
 It is a pretty bland white fish, but certainly an experience!
 (And the best price you will find anywhere.)

 New Zealand self drive food stops